cccbr/runningatower/content/docs/070-RingingChamber/index.md

 CCTV may cover the ringing chamber and the bell chamber.
 It is useful for visitors, who may not be able to access the tower, and for learners.

-Communication links to the body of the building, especially where the ringing chamber is separate.
-This may be as simple as a bell pull or as complex as a telephone / visual communication system.
+Communication links to the body of the building, especially where the ringing chamber is separate, also need to be considered.
+The answer may be as simple as a bell pull or as complex as a telephone / visual communication system.
 This can assist with timings for services (especially weddings) and other activities within the building.

 Kitchen or at least a kettle, mugs and a means of taking the latter away for cleaning.
 These must be compliant with hygiene requirements

+Toilet(s).
+As these are normally in the main part of the building access may be restricted.

 Parking.

-Toilet(s).

 ## Other Tower Resources

-The following is a list of possible assets, though not exhaustive
+The following is a list of possible assets, though not exhaustive.
+In all cases consider whether these are kept securely and are adequately insured?

 ### Display bell(s)